raziqimtiaz/INFM600_RA/README.md

 License
 -------

-The data in the INFM600 repository is distributed under a Creative Commons Attribution-ShareAlike 4.0 International License (see http://creativecommons.org/licenses/by-sa/4.0/)
+The data in raziqimtiaz/INFM600_RA repository is distributed under a Creative Commons Attribution-ShareAlike 4.0 International License (see http://creativecommons.org/licenses/by-sa/4.0/)